freqtrade/freqtrade/docs/backtesting.md

 The 1st table will contain all trades the bot made.

-The 2nd table will contain all trades the bot had to `forcesell` at the end of the backtest period to prsent a full picture.
+The 2nd table will contain all trades the bot had to `forcesell` at the end of the backtest period to present a full picture.
 These trades are also included in the first table, but are extracted separately for clarity.

 The last line will give you the overall performance of your strategy,